aws-amplify/amplify-backend/.changeset/beige-trains-relax.md

 '@aws-amplify/backend': patch
 ---

-throw error directing customers to the backend command when an amplify command is run
+throw error directing customers to the ampx command when an amplify command is run